 This group strives to support healthy people by working for healthier environments.
 The Council brings together diverse, executive-level stakeholders to help expand and sustain awareness, education, policies and practices related to environmental health.

 This group of environmental health professionals acts as a unified voice for environmental health.
-The Coalition promotes environmental health through resource-sharing and coordinating efforts around priority areas.
+The Collaborative promotes environmental health through resource-sharing and coordinating efforts around priority areas.

 The Think Tank is focused on working to promote tribal environmental health, establishing priorities in the field, building partnerships and giving a voice to the communities they serve.